 Test Your Traditional Chinese Vocabulary

 How many Traditional Chinese words do you know?
-Get a rough estimate in minutes with this simple tool.
+Get a rough estimate in minutes with this simple testing tool.
 Good luck!

 Quick note: this is an estimate, not an official exam or certificate.